Assessment & remediation

 Underground storage tanks (UST) or systems (USS) are a major source of soil and groundwater contamination.

 The EPA recommends the removal of all USS that are no longer being used for the originally intended purpose (ie storage of petroleum products or other hazardous materials).

 A suitably qualified and experienced site contamination consultant should be engaged to assess the site to determine whether there has been any impact to soil or groundwater.

-An independent auditor may also be required to review the work completed by the consultant and ensure the site is suitable for its intended use, depending on the land use proposed and the nature and extent of site contamination issues.
+A site contamination auditor may also be required to review the work completed by the consultant and ensure the site is suitable for its intended use, depending on the land use proposed and the nature and extent of site contamination issues.